 If this is the first time you are running VMM you will need to configure some things upfront in order to make this package work on your NAS.

-VMM will perform series of prerequisite checks before it will allow you to use it.
+VMM will perform a series of prerequisite checks before it will allow you to use it.
 One thing that might need to be set up here is the Open vSwitch.
-If you do have Docker package running already, this will already be active.
-Nothing special here as the wizard will explain what needs to be checked and activated before proceeding with VMM configuration.
+If you do have the Docker package running already, this will already be active.
+Nothing special here as the wizard will explain what needs to be checked and activated before proceeding with the VMM configuration.

 If your NAS is running with multiple BTRFS volumes, you will be able to select them there.
 These are settings that you can change later on if you need to.

 Once the configuration is complete you can start working with VMM.

 Now that VMM is up and running it is time to configure a vDSM instance.
 As I mentioned before, you can run any DSM version as a virtual instance regardless of your host DSM.

 So if you have DSM 7 as your host version, you can run DSM 6 or 7 versions as your vDSM, as well as run vDSM 7 on a DSM 6 host.
 This is perfect for testing various apps and configurations.

 We start by downloading the install file and importing it into VMM.
 Open VMM and go to the Image (menu item) > DSM Image (tab):

 Once you click the Add button, you can import the file from your computer, NAS, or download it from the Download Center.

 In case you have selected Download Virtual DSM image the NAS will contact Synology Download Center and pull the latest version of vDSM for your device.